skarumbairam/LearningCasts/JS_DSA_PROBLEMS.md

 #### 7. Memoization example in javascript

 ```

+Approach 1:

+   1. Lets create a heavy calculation function "product" which accepts arguments
+   2. Create memoize function which will accept the product funciton as arguments
+   3. Create obj push function arguments as key and result of the function as value
+   4. When next time executing same function will check the same params as key in the object, if yes return quickly from object instead calculating

 function memoized (cbFn, context) {
   const result = {};
   return function (...args) {